 The holding deposit demonstrates that the prospective tenant is serious and fully committed to the property.
 This statement of intent instils confidence for all parties involved and allows the next stage of the process to take place.

 Tenant Administration and Referencing

 The administration and referencing process involves preparation of the tenancy documentation, contacting the tenants employer to confirm income and employment status, contacting the tenants’ current or previous landlord to request feedback and carrying out full credit checks.

 Tenants must be completely transparent and disclose all relevant information that may negatively affect the outcome of the tenancy application.
-Providing true and factual information from the outset of the administration and referencing process will avoid the tenant losing the application fees.
+Providing true and factual information from the outset of the administration and referencing process will avoid the tenant losing the property and being disappointed.